happy-se-life/like/README.md

 This plugin allows you to send the like on Redmine.
 It is a very simple plugin, so please modify it freely.

 ## What's new
+* You can now view the person who liked it with a tooltip. #2
-* Added support for Redmine version 4.1 or later.
+* Added support for Redmine version 4.1 or later. #1
-* Added email notification settings (on/off).
+* Added email notification settings (on or off).

 ## Features
 * You can like issues, notes and wikis.